 - There aren’t enough tasks in the pipeline, and you need to bring in more work

 - Helps you uncover inefficiencies in your company and minimizes bench time

 - Too many hours are being wasted on non-billable administrative functions and maybe you are being too bureaucratic

 - May indicate that your company has too many freelancers on projects,

 - Tells you that people are spending too much time on role-irrelevant tasks or other menial jobs.

 A utilization rate above 100% can imply a lot of out-of-scope work and poor planning.

 What is a resource utilization report?

 Tracking utilization rates in isolation doesn’t help you much.
 To get the most out of them, you should consider them in the context of your business and connect them to other key metrics, such as revenue, gross margin and others.
 Therefore, to visualize the extent to which resources were used and be able to look at it from a different angle, you need to create the staff utilization report.
-Without it, you won’t be able to see the whole picture and drive valuable insight on your company productivity.
+Without it, you won’t be able to see the whole picture and drive valuable insight on your business productivity.

 How to create a resource utilization report in Google Sheets